 Separate annotations per group

-Let your students discuss the material in smaller groups!
-Or make the video accessible per class instead of publishing it to all students in the course.
+This option lets your students discuss the material in smaller groups.
+Or you can make the video accessible per class instead of publishing it to all students in the course.

 After enabling the option to separate annotations per group, you have to define the groups you want to use in the LMS.
 See this article on how to select the appropriate groups for your Interactive Video when FeedbackFruits is fully integrated in your LMS.
 Can't select groups from your LMS?
 This article explains how to create your own groups using a CSV file.